 telnet mail.tigertech.net 587

-And you should see these two lines (among others) in the response:
+And you should see this line (among others) in the response:

 If you don't see these lines in the response, contact us and let us know exactly what you do see, because it means that something is blocking your computer's connections to our mail servers.
 Please be sure to copy and paste all of the command window text into your message to us, since it's all important.
 We'll do our best to help you figure out what's causing the problem, although in some cases you may need to ask your network administrator.

-(By the way, you can just close the command window when you're finished with the tests above.)
+(By the way, you can just close the command windows when you're finished with the tests above.)